williamwutq/game_HappyHex/README.md

 - [org.junit.jupiter.api](https://junit.org/junit5/docs/5.0.1/api/org/junit/jupiter/api/package-summary.html)

 ## Game Play
+### Theme, Color and Font
+This describes the default themes of the game, including coloring and fonts of texts.
+For special themes, see the [Special Themes](Special-Themes) section.
+#### Fonts
+The various sections of the game GUI use the following Fonts, they are stored as static variables in `GUI.GameEssentials` and `Launcher.LaunchEssentials`.
+They may be modified by [easter eggs](Eaaster-Eggs).

+- Fonts for author information and copyright on the button of launcher pages are always "Helvetica".
+- Font for the mark "W.W" is always "Georgia".
+- Font for the title, styled "Happy Hex", is "Courier".
+- Font for the version string beneath the title is "Comic Sans MS".
+- Font for the buttons to switch pages in the launcher or to start the game is "Times New Roman".
+- Fonts for hints, displayed texts, username rules, etc. that require a mono font is "Courier".
+- Fonts for the sliding ON-OFF swtich in settings and theme pages are "Helvetica".
+- Fonts for quit button, user information, game turns and score inside the game page is "Courier".

+#### Normal Color Theme
+- Color for the background of any launcher page is `rgb(241, 243, 213)`.
+- Color for the background of the strip behind the title, styled "Happy Hex", is `rgb(219, 223, 151)`.
+- Colors for author information and copyright on the button of launcher pages are `rgb(0, 73, 54)`.
+- Colors for the mark "W.W" is `rgb(0, 0, 0)`.
+- Colors for game version string beneath the title is `rgb(0, 0, 0)`.
+- Colors for game hints string beneath the title is `rgb(128, 128, 128)`.
+- Color for the background of the log in field in the log in page in launcher is `rgb(247, 248, 238)`.
+- Color for the foreground of the log in field in the log in page in launcher, if the text is a logged in player name, is `rgb(136, 136, 0)`.
+- Color for the foreground of the log in field in the log in page in launcher, if the text is a prompt, is `rgb(0, 136, 0)`.
+- Color for the foreground of the log in field in the log in page in launcher, if the text is a warning or an error, is `rgb(136, 0, 0)`.
+- Color for the foreground of the log in field in the log in page in launcher, if the text is a special message, is `rgb(0, 136, 136)`.
+- Colors for the background of the buttons to switch pages in the launcher are `rgb(0, 0, 0)`.
+- Colors for the background of the buttons to quit to main page from another launcher page in the launcher are `rgb(255, 0, 0)`.
+- Color for the background of the button to confirm the information player inputted in the log in field in the launcehr is `rgb(0, 223, 39)`.
+- Colors for the foreground of the button to start a new game when a existing game [ends](#Game-Ending) are `rgb(0, 193, 211)`.
+- Colors for the empty portion of the sliding ON-OFF swtich in settings and theme pages are `rgb(255, 255, 255)`.
+- Colors for the foreground of the sliding ON-OFF swtich in settings and theme pages, when `ON`, are `rgb(0, 255, 0)`.
+- Colors for the foreground of the sliding ON-OFF swtich in settings and theme pages, when `OFF`, are `rgb(255, 0, 0)`.
+- Color for the background of the game field in game page is `rgb(213, 236, 230)`.
+- Color for the background of the piece queue in game page is `rgb(113, 129, 122)`.
+- Color for the background of the game over page is `rgb(163, 188, 180)`.
+- Color for texts displaying game username, turns, and score information, in game page, is `rgb(5, 34, 24)`.
+- Color for the [quit](#Game-Quitting) button in game page, is `rgb(136, 7, 7)`.
+- Colors for blocks in the game field, when they are not filled, are `rgb(0, 0, 0)`.
+- Color for the block selected in the piece selected in the piece queue, is `rgb(168, 213, 201)`.
+- The 12 Colors available for blocks, are,
+`rgb(0, 0, 240)`, `rgb(0, 100, 190)`, `rgb(0, 180, 180)`, `rgb(0, 180, 120)`,
+`rgb(0, 210, 0)`, `rgb(100, 180, 0)`, `rgb(180, 180, 0)`, `rgb(200, 90, 0)`,
+`rgb(210, 0, 0)`, `rgb(200, 0, 120)`, `rgb(180, 0, 180)`, and `rgb(100, 0, 200)`.

 ### Game Rules
 These game rules are automatically enforced by game logic stored in the game code.
 Players do not need to pay special attentions to them, but it is a good idea to understand why the game bahaves the way it does.
 [Easter Eggs](#Easter-Eggs) can sometimes override game rules.